LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/LivepersonKnowledgeBases/articles.md

 **To enable or disable an article**

-1. Open the knowledge base, and display the article.
+1. Open the knowledge base, find the article, and click its title.
-2. Scroll down, and click **Advanced Settings**.
+2. In the Edit Article window, scroll down **Enable Article**.
-3. In the **Enable Article** setting, do either of the following:
+3. Do either of the following:

     * Turn on (enable) the setting to enable the article.
     * Turn off (disable) the setting to disable the article.